 On April 19, 2024, the Biden administration usurped the United States Congress by expanding the plain meaning of "on the basis of sex" discrimination to implicate sexual orientation and gender identity.
-A final version of this rule will be published in the Federal Register on April 29, 2024; in the meantime, the unofficial rule may be viewed here.
-As Citizens Defending Freedom continues to push back against the abuse of the separation of powers and federal law, we encourage you to consult the Title IX Toolkit available on our "Resources" page on the Citizens Defending Freedom website to stay up-to-date with what CDF is doing to restore the constitutional norms based on the separation of powers and principles of federalism enshrined in our constitutional republic.
+The final version of this rule may be viewed here and will go into effect August 1, 2024.
+As Citizens Defending Freedom continues to push back against the abuse of the separation of powers and federal law, we encourage you to consult our Title-IX page on the Citizens Defending Freedom website featuring Latest developments to stay up-to-date with what CDF is doing to restore the constitutional norms based on the separation of powers and principles of federalism enshrined in our constitutional republic.